 It was a supernova of a performance.
 At once quiet, serene, and utterly ferocious.
 This game was a monument to Messi’s magnificence: he had marked history.
-Football now exists in two periods: before and after the devastation that Messi and Barcelona wrought on Manchester United.
+Football now exists in two periods: before and after the devastation that Messi and Barcelona wrought on Manchester United under the Wembley arch.

 Man of the match?
 Man of the century more like.